With more than 200 outlet centres across the US, cost-conscious shoppers are travelling further to bag a bargain on big brands.

 The number one complaint people have here involves parking.
 There’s just not enough of it, so come early if you’re arriving by car.

-By public transport, it’s best to take the BART to Dublin/Pleasanton station and then either get a taxi or an Uber to the centre.
+If you’d rather save a few dollars, take the BART to Dublin/Pleasanton station and then either get a taxi or an Uber to the centre.
 It’s too far to walk.

 Waikele Premium Outlets, Hawaii